-In a small plot of land monasteries contained a number of buildings such small churches, accommodation huts and even a graveyard contained within the walls of the monasteries.
+In a small plot of land, monasteries contained a number of buildings such as small churches, accommodation huts and even a graveyard contained within the walls of the monasteries.
 These little villages would allow monks to survive the elements of nature but also to lead a religious lifestyle in a remote place.

 Places of teachings

-Irish monasteries became extremely popular had been renowned for being the best monasteries in the world for teaching of poetry, literature, arts and of course the gospel.
-Anyone who had an interest with learning from the monks would always be made more than welcome to visit, so many took the monks up on their hospitality.
+Irish monasteries became extremely popular had been renowned for being the best monasteries in the world for the teaching of poetry, literature, arts and of course the gospel.
+Anyone who had an interest in learning from the monks would always be made more than welcome to visit, so many took the monks upon their hospitality.
 Ireland became known as the land of Saints & Scholars, a saying still popular to this day.

 Raids on monasteries

-Monasteries in Ireland became very well-known for their wealth and housed many valuable items such as good chalices, jewellery, scriptures such as the Book of Kells, paintings, and even surplus foods.
+Monasteries in Ireland became very well-known for their wealth and housed many valuable items such as good chalices, jewelry, scriptures such as the Book of Kells, paintings, and even surplus foods.

 These monks were not stupid; they knew people would come to plunder their possessions, a reason why the round towers had been built.
-Irish people were known to have attacked monasteries in attempt to steal its possessions but it wasn’t until the Vikings arrived in Ireland that attacks increased dramatically.
+Irish people were known to have attacked monasteries in an attempt to steal its possessions but it wasn’t until the Vikings arrived in Ireland that attacks increased dramatically.